CazzoPMX/KKPMX/Readme.md

 ## What I do when working on a model (aka What to do if you don't know what to do)

  - After exporting, usually looking at the raw model to see how it looks (just out of curiosity)
- - In some cases, reorder clothes into proper order
  - Run the 'All-in-one' mode
+    - Using the generated *.json when being asked for such.
  - Using a fitting processing option of [mode 4].
  - Opening 'model_cutScan.pmx' for additional edits.
-    - It would be 'model_better.pmx' when skipping [mode 4] .
+    - It would be 'model_better.pmx' when skipping [mode 4].
  - Going through Rigids, setting noisy ones to 'all green'.
  - Also detangling some chains if necessary
     - This involves either removing Rigids + Joints -or- rewire bones & rigids to split chains
     - Since I'm the dev, sometimes adding them, if possible, as pattern into the script.
 Only core KK assets or big enough mods are added, though.
  - Adjusting morph items that should always stay hidden / always stay visible
- - Reorder the clothes if I haven't done it yet.
+ - Reorder clothes into proper order (if I haven't already done it at the start)
+    - Proper order means 'inside' is sorted before 'outside' (e.g. Socks before Shoes, Bra before Shirt before Jacket, etc.
  - Cleanup the [Display] Group from morphs I don't need for this model.
  - Going through materials to untick 'Edge (Outline)' in severe cases (those with lots of 'black textures')
  - Apply opacity of 0.5 to glassy items